100% accurate citrus traceability.

-Citrus traceability app for packers of lemon, orange, lime and other citrus product traceability of inventory, QC, orders, sales, and shipping.
-Citrus traceability up and down the complete supply chain from farm to plate.
+Citrus traceability app for packers of lemon, orange, lime and other citrus traceability of inventory, QC, orders, sales, and shipping.
+Manage complete citrus traceability up and down the supply chain from farm to plate.
+Easy citrus traceability recalls, audits, and mock recalls for citrus traceability.

 Traceability trial a “game changer” for citrus industry